anbraten/led/README.md

 * Create docker container with: ```docker-compose up -d```
 * If you want to restart it from now on just run: ```docker-compose restart```

-### Scripts
+### Plugins
-You can find a small collection of scripts [here](https://github.com/Garogat/led-scripts).
+You can find a small collection of plugins [here](https://github.com/Garogat/led-plugins).
-Download them to your /scripts folder.
+Download them to your /plugins folder.

 ## To-Dos
 * start buffering of leds before updating and send after update
 * add wiimote api for srcipts
-* add step by step button to debug scripts
+* add step by step button to debug plugins
 * add service worker with offline cache for pwa support

-## Script development
+## Plugin development
-A script is a small program / game that renders the led matrix.
+A plugin is a small program / game that renders content on the led matrix.
 It can handle user input from a wiimote.
 ### Good to know
-* A script can be hot reloaded.
+* A plugin can be hot reloaded.
 So you only have to reload it inside the interface.

 ### Example